Manage Oracle backups

 Note: If your databases are getting backed up for the first time, the Backup Now will trigger a Full backup.

-If you are a cloud administrator, you can delete warm snapshots from Oracle databases that you no longer require.
-If you are a group administrator, you can delete warm snapshots for the Oracle databases belonging to the administrative groups that you manage.
-After you delete a snapshot, Druva purges the snapshot data from the warm storage, thus freeing up space.
+If you are a cloud administrator, you can delete warm recovery points from Oracle databases that you no longer require.
+If you are a group administrator, you can delete warm recovery points for the Oracle databases belonging to the administrative groups that you manage.
+After you delete a recovery point, Druva purges the recovery point data from the warm storage, thus freeing up space.

-Note: You cannot delete the most recent snapshot of the Oracle database.
+Note: You cannot delete the most recent recovery point of the Oracle database.

 Procedure

-- Select the snapshot(s) that you want to delete and click Delete.
+4. Select the recovery point(s) that you want to delete and click Delete.

-Note: If the Oracle database has just one snapshot, it cannot be deleted.
+Note: If the Oracle database has just one recovery point, it cannot be deleted.

 Reconfigure database